jammeryhq/website/content/blog/initial-thoughts-on-biz-model.md

 ### Member-only perks

 In addition to the ongoing stream of content, members would also get exclusive access to our Excelsior starter and CLI.
-In-case this is the first you're hearing of Excelsior, it's our utility starter which includes consistent layouts for all the major Gridsome sources, plugins and popular NPM packages.
+We'll be going into Excelsior in a later post, but for now the take-away is that it's our utility starter which includes consistent layouts for all the major Gridsome sources, plugins and popular NPM packages.

 Using our CLI, you scaffold a new project and follow the prompts to select which sources, plugins and packages you want included.
 After about 60 seconds your new site is ready to go, with everything you need and nothing you don't.
 You can see an early preview of the CLI in action over here.